Aging and Medications

 However, anticholinergic drugs can also have useful effects, such as helping control tremors, nausea, or overactive bladder.

-Older people are more likely to experience anticholinergic effects because the amount of acetylcholine in the body decreases with age.
+Older adults are more likely to experience anticholinergic effects because the amount of acetylcholine in the body decreases with age.
 Consequently, anticholinergic drugs block a higher percentage of acetylcholine, so that the aging body is less able to use what little acetylcholine is present.
 Also, cells in many parts of the body (such as the digestive tract) have fewer sites where acetylcholine can attach.
-As a result, doctors usually try to avoid using drugs with anticholinergic effects in older people if possible.
+As a result, doctors usually try to avoid using drugs with anticholinergic effects in older adults if possible.

-• Another drug (drug–drug interaction)
+• Another medication (drug–drug interaction)

 • Food (drug–food interaction)